 Thanks to community property rules playing a major role in television and movies, people often assume that divorcing spouses split assets 50-50.
 However, that isn't always the case.
 Oklahoma and approximately 40 other states follow the equitable distribution legal standard, which calls for marital property to be divided fairly—though not necessarily evenly—based on a variety of considerations, such as each spouse's age, health, earning potential, and contributions to the marriage.

 In order for division to be truly equitable, it's important to understand the true value of each asset included in the marital estate—and if your marital estate includes a business or other significant assets, obtaining an accurate valuation is even more vital.
 Fortunately, we can help.
+Aaron D. Bundy, Kathleen Egan and Danya Bundy have obtained advanced education in business valuation at the National Family Law Trial Institute in Houston, Texas, and through the American Academy of Matrimonial Lawyers.
+Our attorneys have special training for working on complex financial matters, including cases with appraisal and valuation issues.

 When a divorce involves a business, the issue of property division can become even more complex and contentious.
 One spouse may worry that they'll have to give up half of everything they've worked for, while the other may fear that they won't be fairly compensated for all their behind-the-scenes efforts that helped make the business a success.
 Sound familiar?
 These business valuation basics can help prepare you for what to expect.